-And that is all a radius map is – a line drawn from a central point that becomes the radius of a circle against a map back ground.
+And that is all a radius map is – a line drawn from a central point that becomes the radius of a circle against a business map back ground.
+Often users were instructed to make a radius map on Google maps and found that difficult to achieve.
+So they turned to MapBusinessOnline

 Why A Circle?